Slipped Disc and Sciatica in Singapore: Understand the Symptoms, Causes, and Treatment Options

 What are the red flags associated with sciatica?

-• Sudden, severe weakness in the leg or foot
+• Sudden or severe weakness in the leg or foot

 • Loss of bladder or bowel control (possible cauda equina syndrome)

-• Unrelenting pain not relieved by rest or medication
+• Unrelenting pain that does not improve with rest or medication

-• History of cancer, unexplained weight loss, or fever
+• History of cancer, unexplained weight loss, fever, or infection

-If any of these symptoms occur, seek urgent medical attention.
+If any of these symptoms occur, seek emergency care immediately.

 What are the typical symptoms of sciatica?